RuaGulu/CSC207-G24-Project/README.md

 - Time needed to implement new features, and finding information for features.

 - Time consuming to implement personal preferences setup.

+- No prior experience for Java development, looking for documents and debugging will be a lot.